 6.1.
-Minimum cover over storm drains shall be 12 inches (Class III RCP, HDPE and HPPP CIPP) below bottom of a roadway structural section and three (three (3)) feet below finish grade, whichever is greater.
-Refer to Cover is defined as the distance from the outside top of the pipe to the final subgrade (bottom of the structural section) in paved areas or finished grade in unpaved areas.
-See Table I-3_1 for RCP.
+Minimum cover over storm drains shall be 12 inches (Class III RCP, HDPE and HPPP) below bottom of a roadway structural section and three (3) feet below finish grade, whichever is greater.
+Refer to Table I-1 for RCP.
 Loading on HDPE and HPPP buried pipes shall be able to meet loads as outlined in Table I-1, American Association of State Highway and Transportation Officials (AASHTO) H-25, H-20, and HL-93 loads, and shall have a minimum depth of cover per City Standard details and as determined per the manufacturer's recommended specifications.
 HDPE and HPPP pipes shall have a 36-inch minimum cover in unimproved areas.
-When cover does not meet these standards, a concrete backfill with steel reinforcement shall be required per SD Standard XXXXX412.
+When cover does not meet these standards, a concrete backfill with steel reinforcement shall be required per SD Standard 412.